Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-\rs{In all cases, the initial reaction to the twisting at the upper and lower boundaries is two}{Initially and in all cases computed, the twisting at the upper and lower boundaries gives rise to a pair of} torsional Alfv\'en waves which \rs{}{proceed to} travel along the tube from the upper and lower boundaries to \rs{the}{their respective} opposite boundaries.
-The interaction between these waves produces an oscillating pattern in the kinetic energy with a period of approximately $4$ Alfv\'en times, equal to the time taken for an Alfv\'en wave to \rs{travel}{traverse} the entire length of the domain \rs{}{as} visible early in figure~\ref{fig:kink_ke-4}.
+Initially and in all cases computed, the twisting at the upper and lower boundaries gives rise to a pair of torsional Alfv\'en waves which proceed to travel along the tube from the upper and lower boundaries to their respective opposite boundaries.
+The interaction between these waves produces an oscillating pattern in the kinetic energy with a period of approximately $4$ Alfv\'en times, equal to the time taken for an Alfv\'en wave to traverse the entire length of the domain as visible early in Figure~\ref{fig:kink_ke-4}.

-As the field continues to be twisted, currents form, due to the local shear in the magnetic field, \rs{which}{and} heat the plasma through Ohmic \rs{heating}{dissipation}.
-Due to the radial form of the driver, the magnitude of the current density is greatest at the axis of the tube, then decreases radially outwards \rs{}{as seen in} figure~\ref{fig:current_profiles}.
-The orientation of the twisting produces a current \rs{directed}{flowing} in the negative $z$-direction for $r\lessapprox0.5$.
-At $r \approx 0.5$ (corresponding to the radius of peak driving velocity) the current switches \rs{direction}{orientation} and is in the positive $z$-direction in a shell where $0.5\lessapprox r \lessapprox 0.8$.
-This form of \rs{}{a} twisted field with an inner core of current in one direction surrounded by \rs{an}{a shell of} oppositely-directed current is similar to the \rs{prescribed field in chapter~}{current configuration arising due to the field prescribed in} \citep{quinnEffectAnisotropicViscosity2020}.
+As the field continues to be twisted, currents form, due to the local shear in the magnetic field, and heat the plasma through Ohmic dissipation.
+Due to the radial form of the driver, the magnitude of the current density is greatest at the axis of the tube, then decreases radially outwards as seen in Figure~\ref{fig:current_profiles}.
+The orientation of the twisting produces a current flowing in the negative $z$-direction for $r\lessapprox0.5$.
+At $r \approx 0.5$ (corresponding to the radius of peak driving velocity) the current switches orientation and is in the positive $z$-direction in a shell where $0.5\lessapprox r \lessapprox 0.8$.
+This form of a twisted field with an inner core of current in one direction surrounded by a shell of oppositely-directed current is similar to the current configuration arising due to the field prescribed by~\revcite{\citet{quinnEffectAnisotropicViscosity2020}}.